Biden lashes out at CBS reporter when asked about NY Post report: 'I have no response, another smear campaign'

 The former VP went nearly two full days without being asked about the controversy

-Former Vice President Joe Biden was finally asked about the explosive New York Post report that alleges emails show his son made millions trading on his father's influence.
+Democratic presidential nominee Joe Biden was finally asked about the explosive New York Post report that alleges emails show his son made millions trading on his father's influence.

-After not being asked about the growing controversy surrounding Hunter Biden at the ABC News town hall by moderator George Stephanopoulos, the Democratic nominee spoke to reporters outside his private jet following his campaign events in Michigan.
+After not being asked about the growing controversy surrounding Hunter Biden at the ABC News town hall by moderator George Stephanopoulos, the former vice president spoke to reporters outside his private jet Friday following his campaign events in Michigan.
 And when he was approached about the subject by CBS News reporter Bo Erickson, Biden went after the journalist.

 "Mr. Biden, what is your response to the New York Post story about your son, sir?"
 Erickson asked.